EvoXCX/EasyEffect-Preset/README.md

 # OpenEQ
-OpenEQ is an Equalizer Settings with 17 bands who give you open your sound experience !
+OpenEQ is an Equalizer Settings with 17 bands who give you open sound experience !

 To install it drag this file here :